-In 2006, US Federal prosecutor, Carla Martin, was accused of “witness tampering” in the trial of convicted 911 terrorist, Zacarias Moussaoui.
-It was said that she:
+In 2006, US Federal prosecutor, Carla Martin was accused of “witness tampering” in the trial of 911 terrorist, Zacarias Moussaoui, after it was disclosed at sentencing that she had -

-- emailed copies of trial transcripts to witnesses, with instructions on how they should testify (directly contravening a court order)
+· emailed trial transcripts to witnesses, with instructions on how they should testify

 Witness-coaching isn’t just commonplace, it’s endemic.
 Every single day, in state and federal courts across the country, prosecutors and defense lawyers summon their witnesses and coach (most would prefer the term “prepare”) their testimony.
 This preparation is not only permissible but important, and it routinely includes a discussion of the questions to be asked, and even helpful hints on improving the testimony.
 It is not at all uncommon to prod a witness’s memory, dredging up old police reports, grand jury testimony, or prior conversations to get a witness to say what a prosecutor wants them to say, and in the way a prosecutor believes will be most effective.
 In the dozens of prosecutorial prep sessions I’ve witnessed over the years, I’ve seen prosecutors threaten, cajole, and remind witnesses in no uncertain terms of what they want said on the stand, often by referring to other evidence in the case and even the statements of other witnesses.
 “Don’t worry about it, I have X to say Y” is as common a refrain in these sessions as, “What happened next?”

-Strictly speaking, witness coaching is prohibited in the US just as it is elsewhere.
-In this context, coaching means “conduct by a lawyer that alters a witness’ story about the events in question”.[i]
-As New York jurist, Judge Francis Finch put it back in 1880:[ii]
+Strictly speaking, witness coaching is prohibited in the US, at least in its most pejorative sense - “conduct by a lawyer that alters a witness’ story about the events in question”.[ii]
+As New York jurist, Judge Francis Finch put it back in 1880:[iii]

 While a discreet and prudent attorney may very properly ascertain from witnesses in advance of the trial what they in fact do know and the extent and limitations of their memory, as guide for his own examinations, he has no right legal or moral, to go further.
 His duty is to extract the facts from the witness, not to pour them into him; to learn what the witness does know, not to teach him what he ought to know.